-Welcome to the second part of Croatia for children in 2020 series!
+Welcome to the second part of Croatia for children in 2021 series! *updated in April 2021

 This one is dedicated to Istria, one of the best regions to visit with children in Croatia.
 Istria may be the smallest region in the country but it is quite popular with tourists.